 In March 2017, commissioned by the Mental Health Foundation, NatCen conducted a survey amongst its panel members in England, Scotland and Wales.
 This aimed to understand the prevalence of self-reported mental health problems, levels of positive and negative mental health in the population, and the actions people take to deal with the stressors in their lives.
 2,290 interviews were completed, with 82% online and 18% by phone.

-- Only a small minority of people (13%) report living with high levels of good mental health.
+- Only a small minority of people (13%) were found to be living with high levels of positive mental health.

 - People over the age of 55 report experiencing better mental health than average.

 - People aged 55 and above are the most likely to take positive steps to help themselves deal better with everyday life - including spending time with friends and family, going for a walk, spending more time on interests, getting enough sleep, eating healthily and learning new things.

 - More than 4 in 10 people say they have experienced depression

 - Over a quarter of people say they have experienced panic attacks.